anmalkov/custom-authorization/README.md

 ![problem](docs/custom-authz-problem.png)

-A token issued by identity provider can't help in this scenario because identity provider can issue a token to a user only based on his role within an application but not based on the resource in application that user is accessing.
+A token issued by identity provider can help us to authenticate a user.
+But it can't help to authorize an access because identity provider can issue a token to a user only based on his role within the application but not based on the specific resource in the application that user is accessing.

-In this case the custom authorization can help.
+In this case, in addition to the token the custom authorization can help.
 However, during the implementation the next requirements should be taken into account:

 - There should be the only one place where authorization rules are configured
 - The framework authorization mechanisms should be used to avoid inserting everywhere conditions like ```if (<check-user-role>) then ...```